GodderE2D/Reindeer/README.md

 # Installing

+> [!NOTE]
-> **Note:** If you just want to use the publicly hosted version of the bot, you can invite it from
+> If you just want to use the publicly hosted version of the bot, you can invite it from
 > [the website](https://reindeer.bsr.gg/).

 To locally install the bot yourself (e.g. if you want to contribute or self-host), follow these steps: